brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		Returns the inverse-link-transformed version of ``x``.

-.. function:: link(d::MCMCDependent, x)
+.. function:: link(d::Dependent, x)

 	Apply a node-specific link transformation.
 In this method, the link transformation is defined to be the identity function.
-This method function may be redefined for subtypes of ``MCMCDependent`` to implement different link transformations.
+This method function may be redefined for subtypes of ``Dependent`` to implement different link transformations.

 	**Arguments**